 No visit to Cairo is complete without a walk through Islamic Cairo, the medieval city established by the Fatimids in the 10th century.
-As you stroll down the district’s narrow alleyways, you’ll encounter monuments built over the course of 1,000 years.
+As you stroll down the district’s narrow alleyways, you’ll encounter monuments spanning the course of 1,000 years.
 Meanwhile, all around you, local residents will be going about their daily lives.
 For a major tourist attraction, this is about as authentic as you can get.

 The following guide will also cover the Citadel of Saladin, which, if you time things right, can be seen on the same day as the Fatimid Bayn al-Qasrayn district.